nmendozavd/reviews/README.md

 ## API Routes
 GET '/v2/api/listing/:id' - Read listing info for one listing id
 * request body is empty
-* returns an object with 2 nested objects and 1 nested array that includes listing information and reviews:
+* returns an object with 1 nested object and 1 nested array that includes listing information and reviews:
 ```javascript
 listing: {
     listing_id: (Number),